 Avoid Hiking at the Hottest Times of the Day

-It’s usually the hottest in afternoon, around 3 or 4pm when the heat of the day really begins to build up.
+It’s usually the hottest in the afternoon, around 3 or 4 pm when the heat of the day really begins to build up.
 Instead of hiking when it’s super hot out, plan a sunrise hike so you are off the trail in time for lunch.
 Or head out after dinner for a sunset hike.
 For either option, don’t forget a headlamp!

 Drink Lots of Water

 Bring lots of water with you.
-How much to bring depends on how hot it is out, how far you plan to hike and may also vary by person.
+How much to bring depends on how hot it is out, how far you plan to hike, and may also vary by person.
 However, keep in mind that while hiking in hot weather, some people will need to consume up to 1L of water per hour.
 That’s a lot!
-I like to use a hydration reservoir so that I can take small sips of water as I hike.
-I also sometimes bring collapsible Platypus Soft Bottles to hold extra water since they pack down easily when empty.

 If I am planning to hike in hot weather I will often plan to get some water along the way instead of carrying it all with me.
 (Water is heavy!)
 I do some research and pick a trail with a reliable water source.
-(Pro tip: Know before you go.
-You don’t want to get to a stream and discover it has dried up.
-Here’s my list of places to find trail conditions for Vancouver.)
-And of course I pack water purification drops or a water filter so that I can treat the water before I drink it.
+And of course, I pack water purification drops or a water filter so that I can treat the water before I drink it.

 Keep Your Electrolyte Levels Up

 Drinking water by itself may not be enough to keep you hydrated.
 We all know that sweat contains salt (aka sodium) but did you know it also contains potassium and other minerals known collectively as electrolytes?

 When you have depleted electrolyte levels you may experience similar symptoms to dehydration plus the bonus of muscle cramps.
 Definitely no fun.